 Dear Caring 4 Partly Sunny

 Sunshine's sneezing can be caused by anything from stress, dust mites, litter dust (changed litters recently?) to the Cat Flu.
 The Calici Virus (one of the cat flu culprits), is known to cause some foaming, among other symptoms.
 Check out the Cat Flu section for information.
 I say take Sunshine to a vet to get a solid diagnosis.
-Your best bet 'till your vet visit is to keep her well fed and clean.
+Your best bet until your vet visit is to keep her well fed and clean.

 As for the foaming, the answer is yes, sometimes.
 So when do cats foam at the mouth?